Showing posts with label sky. Show all posts

 A Note to End on for Now

 (*Not all that relevant to our present discussion, still I ought to mention that the corresponding Zhangzhung for gnam is mu-la or dmu [མུ་ལ་ or དམུ་].
 Whoever has trouble believing me can go check for themselves by word-searching in the digital version of the text I first made a few decades ago.
 The dmu could be one of those Tibetanizing spellings, since prefix letters are rare in real Zhangzhung.
-Still, it’s interesting that the Tibetan meaning of mu is is edge, horizon.
+Still, it’s interesting that the Tibetan meaning of mu is edge, horizon.
 Be well advised: it has nothing at all to do with the Lost Continent of Mu.)

 ____________________